elizabrock/nss-capstone-2-example/README.md

 ## Feature List:

-   * I can enter information from my receipt: Product Name, Calories/Unit, Price
+   * I can enter information from my receipt and products: Product Name, Calories/Unit, Price
-   * I can query for my avg/min/max cost/calorie and /unit on a product
+   * I can update/delete information that is incorrect
    * I can look at the full list of products
    * I can get a report of my most and least expensive products per calorie